tradefurniturecompany/wp/wp-content/plugins/imagify/readme.txt

 = Is Imagify Free? =

-You can optimize for free 25MB of images (about 250 images) every month and you will receive a 25MB bonus upon registration.
+You can optimize for free 25MB of images (about 250 images) every month.
+Converting to WebP is free.

 Need more?
 Have a look at our plans: [https://imagify.io/pricing](https://imagify.io/pricing)